 About Run 4 All Women

-Run 4 All Women is a community based organization dedicated to empowering women through fitness.
-Since inception, we have raised over $450,000 for charity organizations through grassroots organizing.
+Run 4 All Women is a community-based organization dedicated to empowering women through fitness.
+Since our inception, we have raised over US$450,000 for charity organizations through grassroots organizing.

 About Running Industry Association